3ct0s/dystopia-c2/inst/INSTALL.md

 ```
 git clone https://github.com/3ct0s/disctopia-c2.git
 ```
-Next you need to cd into the cloned project files, change the permissions of the setup.sh file and run it.
+Next you need to cd into the cloned project files, run a command to fix an error and create a new setup file, change the permissions of the setup-new.sh file and run it.

 ```
 cd disctopia-c2
+sed $'s/\r$//' ./setup.sh > ./setup-new.sh
-chmod +x setup.sh
+chmod +x setup-new.sh
-./setup.sh
+./setup-new.sh
 ```
 You will be asked to say **yes** or **no** while installing the needed dependencies.
 Make sure you select **yes** and press enter.